motib/motib/GUIDE.md

 `probability-mosteller` This is a "reworking" of the delightful book *Fifty Challenging Problems in Probability and Their Solutions* by Frederick Mosteller.
 English and Hebrew.

+`probability` Probability projects (except for reworking of Mosteller).

 `bagrut` Complete and detailed solutions of the Israeli Matriculation Exams in Mathematics 806/581 for the years 2014-2018.
 A separate documents contains the solutions of the problems in probability from 2014-2022.
 Hebrew.

 `mathematics` Learning materials primarily for secondary-school mathematics.